ENDURANCE WITH JAN & DAVE DRAVECKY

 My story is one of finding hope, courage and perseverance in the midst of dark and overwhelming uncertainty.
 In 1988, I was at the top of my game and my life.
 Not only did I have a wonderful family but I was also at the peak of my career, playing the game of my childhood dreams.
 My opening day victory over the Dodgers was overshadowed later that fall by the discovery of cancer and the removal of half of the deltoid muscle in my pitching arm.
 After battling cancer in my pitching arm, I came back a year later to defy the odds and pitch once again in the Major Leagues.
 Despite being told by my doctors, “Short of a miracle, you’ll never pitch again,” I pitched a 4-3 win for the San Francisco Giants that day.

 Sadly, my comeback was short-lived.
 Five days later, I threw “…the pitch that could be heard round the world.”
-My arm had split in two.
+My arm broke.
 As I tumbled to the ground, I was overwhelmed with pain wondering what is going on in my life.
 I realized in that moment there was something going on that was much bigger than baseball.